 Seagreen 2 and 3 within the Zone includes the development of two wind farms Seagreen 2 and Seagreen 3.
 These projects are currently in the early stages of development and are shown on this map here.

 Seagreen 2 and 3 are located to the south of the consented Seagreen 1.
 For further information on distances to shore please click here.

 In terms of capacity Seagreen 2 could be around 1,400MW and Seagreen 3 could be between 900MW and 1,850MW.
 Onshore and offshore Scoping Reports are planned for submission during the second half of 2019.
 These projects together have the potential capacity to provide enough renewable energy to power over 2 million homes.

 If consented Seagreen 2 & 3 could bring a wealth of opportunity for businesses of all sizes across a wide range of disciplines and aims to utilise as many local, Scottish and UK based suppliers where reasonably possible during all stages of the development.

 More information will be available as the projects progress.
-If you have any questions about either of these projects please contact our Project Liaison Manager, Pauline Allison on the contact details noted.
+If you have any questions about either of these projects please contact our Project Liaison Manager, Murray West on the contact details noted.

 European Protected Species Licence issued

 Marine Scotland issued a European Protected Species Licence on 1 August 2019 to Seagreen 2 and Seagreen 3, marking the start of the project’s geophysical campaign to map seabed constraints.